 If you want maximum width along the Y-axis, the footprint could be 6’ x 3.5’.

-However, you will need considerable vertical space to operate this CNC router.
+However, you will need considerable vertical space to operate a Maslow CNC router.

 If you don't want to work on 4x8 sheets, you have the option of building a smaller frame.